Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Clustering-Based Redshift Estimation

 Finally, the estimator in Equation (\ref{dNdzEstimator}) also requires the bias ratio $b_\hiindex/b_\text{g}$.
 We can find this from the angular auto-correlation power spectra for the two samples:

 However this relies on binning the galaxies by true redshift to measure the bias at that redshift.
 But we choose to assume that the optical sample has very poorly known (effectively unconstrained) redshifts, since it will be these surveys where redshift calibration is most in demand, so obtaining $C_\text{gg}(z)$ accurately is not possible.
-For this study we therefore rely on fiducial models of the individual biases.
-We take
+For this study we therefore rely on fiducial models of the individual biases as laid out in Equations \eqref{gbiasEq} and \eqref{HIbiasEq}.